-December 31, 2023 2022 (In thousands) Asset retirement obligations: Beginning asset retirement obligations \$ 302,534 \$ 325,459 Liabilities incurred during period 16,196 13,696 Liabilities settled during period (13,082) (9,277) Revisions in estimated retirement obligations 11,527 (50,600) Accretion expense 29,611 23,256 Ending asset retirement obligations \$ 346,786 \$ 302,534
+December 31, 2024 2023 (In thousands) Asset retirement obligations: Beginning asset retirement obligations \$ 346,786 \$ 302,534 Liabilities incurred during period 23,104 16,196 Liabilities settled during period (1,675) (13,082) Revisions in estimated retirement obligations 4,953 11,527 Accretion expense 33,843 29,611 Ending asset retirement obligations \$ 407,011 \$ 346,786

 The asset retirement obligations reflect the estimated present value of the amount of dismantlement, removal, site reclamation, and similar activities associated with our oil and gas properties.
 The Company utilizes current cost experience to estimate the expected cash outflows for retirement obligations.
 The Company estimates the ultimate productive life of the properties, a risk-adjusted discount rate, and an inflation factor in order to determine the current present value of this obligation.
-To the extent future revisions to these assumptions impact the present value of the existing asset retirement obligations during 2023 and 2022 are related to changes in the estimated timing, scopes of work and costs.
-During the year ended December 31, 2022, our asset retirement obligations were reduced by approximately \$10.0 million as a result of concluding the Tullow preemption transaction in March 2022 and approximately \$66.2 million as a result of the extension of the Block G licenses in Equatorial Guinea in May 2022.
+To the extent future revisions to these assumptions impact the present value of the existing asset retirement obligation, a corresponding adjustment is made to the oil and gas property balance.
+The liabilities incurred during 2024 are related to the infill drilling programs in the Jubilee Field in Ghana and the Ceiba and Okume Complex in Equatorial Guinea, the Winterfell development in the Gulf of America and the Greater Tortue Ahmeyim Phase 1 development project in Mauritania and Senegal.
+The revisions in estimated retirement obligations during 2024 and 2023 are related to changes in the estimated timing, scopes of work and costs.